 For the best whale sighting, book a whale watching catamaran sail to get fairly close (100 yards) to these gentle giants in a peaceful, quiet manner.
 With the sun in the sky, the gentle breeze and calm waves, it is sure to be an amazing life experience.

-To see the whales without having to leave the shore, get a pair of binoculars and look out from the shores of Kaanapali and Lahaina beach in west Maui.
+To see the whales without having to leave the shore, get a pair of binoculars and look out from the shores of Kaanapali and McGregor Point and Lighthouse in west Maui.

 Book a whale watching boat excursion from Waikiki beach in Oahu for a heartwarming view of whale families.
 Bonus: you might also get to snorkel with turtles and dolphins.